brucek/trolly/README.md

 To get it working with *React*, you have to add the `babel-preset-react` , `react 14.x` and the `react-dom 14.x` dependencies  to your `package.json`.
 After that you have to add `react` to the *presets* section inside your `babelrc` file.
 Note that you would need to import the React library in your unit tests to get `JSX` working.`

-###Is there absolute paths in Trolly, or can I change the paths?
+###Is there only absolute paths in Trolly, or how can I change the paths?
 Not sure what you mean.
 But you can modify the `config.js` file inside the `./config` folder if you want to change the paths, or the name on the library.
 Example if the name on your library is `Foo`, you have to change `_app = 'trolly'` to `_app = 'Foo'`.
 Or if your unit test folder is `unitTests`, you have to rename `testDir = _root + 'tests'` to `testDir = _root + 'unitTests'`.

 ###How do I change the global name on the library used in the unit tests?